izhbannikov/cophesim/README.md

 ###Other parameters:

 ```
--h, --help            show this help message and exit
+  -h, --help            show the help message and exit
   -i IDATA, --input IDATA
                         Path with prefix to your input file(s).
   -o OUTPUT_PREFIX, --output OUTPUT_PREFIX